 - 2 teaspoons honey or to taste

-- Combine ½ cup flour, baking soda, egg and beer in a bowl.
+- Combine ½ cup flour, baking powder, egg and beer in a bowl.
 Whisk until smooth.

 - Place remaining ¼ cup flour, and coconut in separate bowls.

 - Hold shrimp by the tail and dredge in flour.
 Then, dip shrimp in beer batter; allow excess batter to drip off.
 Roll dipped shrimp in coconut.
 Place on wax paper lined baking sheet.
 Repeat with remaining shrimp.
 Refrigerate for at least 30 minutes.